-The Blue Ridge Parkway Foundation is seeking \$100,000 to benefit thousands of Buncombe County children by addressing the learning loss associated with the COVID-19 pandemic while improving their physical, mental, emotional, and cognitive health.
+The Blue Ridge Parkway Foundation is seeking \$100,000 to benefit thousands of Buncombe County children by addressing the learning loss associated with the COVID-19 pandemic, while also advancing mental health, environmental awareness, and equity.

-The Foundation will utilize its award-winning Kids in Parks (KIP) program to expand its positive impacts on disproportionately impacted Buncombe County children by enhancing KIP's materials and resources for outdoor exploration and education; expanding KIP's "TRACK Trail" resources in the county; and partnering with educators and community leaders to connect children to science in their neighborhoods.
+The Foundation will utilize its award-winning Kids in Parks (KIP) program to expand its positive impacts on Buncombe County children by enhancing KIP's materials and resources for outdoor exploration and education; expanding KIP's "TRACK Trail" resources in the county; and partnering with educators and community leaders to connect children to science in their neighborhoods.